misener/GRTTWaK-website/faq/index.md

 If there isn’t an upcoming live event listed in your area, [sign up for the email newsletter](/newsletter/).
 We always send signup and ticket information to the email list first.
 Then, watch your inbox closely for show announcements.
 While you’re waiting, you can check out some [handy tips for readers](/faq/tips-for-readers/), and get practicing!

+<h2 id="otherpeopleswriting">Can I read someone else's writing?
+They gave me permission!</h2>

+_Grownups Read Things They Wrote as Kids_ is all about original source material, read out loud by the person who originally wrote it.
+We don’t allow people to read others’ writing on stage.
+Even if it's well-intentioned, reading other people's material can come across as “laughing at someone who’s not in the room,” which a tone we’re keen to avoid.

 <h2 id="kidfriendly">Are the live events kid-friendly?</h2>